American Advertising Awards 2018/2019

 Entering the American Advertising Awards supports the entire advertising industry, because the AAF and its local and district affiliates use the proceeds to enhance advertising through programs such as public service, professional development, internships, advocacy groups, advertising education, and consumer awareness.

 Selection of the most creative entry in each category is conducted through a scoring process in which a panel of judges – comprised of accomplished advertising creative professionals - evaluates all creative dimensions of every entry.
-A GOLD LOUIE is recognition of the highest level of creative excellence and is judged to be superior to all other entries in the category.
-Entries that are also considered outstanding and worthy of recognition receive a SILVER LOUIE.
+A GOLD ADDY is recognition of the highest level of creative excellence and is judged to be superior to all other entries in the category.
+Entries that are also considered outstanding and worthy of recognition receive a SILVER ADDY.
 The number of awards given in each category is determined by the judges, based on the relative quality of work in that category.